daniele77/cli/README.md

 ```

-There is no limit to the number of parameters that a command handler can take
+There is no limit to the number of parameters that a command handler can take.
-(however, they can only be basic types or `std::string`s):
+They can be basic types and `std::string`s

 ```
 myMenu->Insert(